DiTo97/international-migrant-stock-1990-2020/README.md

   url = {https://github.com/DiTo97/international-migrant-stock-UNIMS-2020},
   version = {1.0.0},
   year = {2024},
-  note = {An infovis dashboard for international migrant stock from 1990 to 2020 on UNIMS 2020}
+  note = {An infovis dashboard for international migrant stock from 1990 to the present on UNIMS 2020}
 }
 ```